somethingnew2-0/CS577-Splay/README.md

 structure operations.
 Details:  Implement each data structure and compare on sequences of operations.
 Analyze your results.
 See if you can design input sequences which are hard for each structure.
-Report your findings in a “lab report.”
+Report your findings in a "lab report."